 Hotels and Resort

-The full-fledged destination resort offers four onsite four-star, themed hotels, with a total of about 2000 rooms.
+The full-fledged destination resort offers five onsite, themed hotels.
+In 2019, it will be opening its sixth hotel, Colorado Creek.
 The PortAventura Hotel is open year-round and offers convention and business meeting space.
 Room packages include tickets to the parks, breakfast, and transportation to the parks.
 Amenities include access to the oceanside Beach Club, three golf courses, convention and meeting facilities, and restaurants.

 Halloween and Christmas Events